 UCC Security Interests in Payment Intangibles: Intercompany Loans, Debt Obligations and "Promissory Notes"

-This CLE webinar will examine the treatment of UCC security interests in debt obligations, intercompany debt/loans, loans called “promissory notes”, and other payment intangibles under the UCC.
-The program will provide guidance on creating and perfecting security interests in these contractual payment obligations.
+This CLE webinar will examine the treatment of UCC security interests in debt obligations, intercompany debt/loans, loans called "promissory notes," and other payment intangibles under the UCC.
+The program will guide counsel in creating and perfecting security interests in these contractual payment obligations.

 - Article 9 definition of payment intangibles